Avoid fraud when buying and selling tickets on KSL Classifieds

 Verify the seller

 Surprise, surprise, it turns out user GiveMeYourMoneyImmediately with a two-day-old account doesn’t actually have any tickets to sell.
 Before you make a payment, always check a seller’s account to see how long they’ve been a KSL Classifieds member and if they have listed items in the past.
+Account holders of more than two years will have a Member Badge showing how long they’ve been around.

 Spot fake tickets